Last update: 11.22.2018

 Speed test results – is VPN Unlimited Netflix-worthy?

-It’s possible to access US Netflix library from the servers in the West Coast, and the speed should be good enough for HD, if not UHD streaming.
-Please keep in mind, though, that your location and therefore your physical distance from certain servers could cause serious latencies and terrible download speeds as well.
+It’s possible to access the US Netflix library from servers on the West Coast, and the speed should be good enough for HD, if not UHD streaming.
+Just keep in mind that your location, internet connection, and many other factors could cause your speeds to be different.

-All in all, we don’t believe that this is anywhere near the best VPN for Netflix or any other media streaming service (even though you should be able to stream BBC iPlayer and Hulu as there are special servers for them).
-Again, some users may get lucky and stream HD TV shows and films without any serious issues.
+All in all, we don’t believe that this is one of the best VPNs for Netflix or any other media streaming service (even though you should be able to stream BBC iPlayer and Hulu as there are special servers for them).

 VPN Unlimited for Torrenting

-We end this section of our VPN Unlimited review on a sour note: there are definitely much better VPN options out there, for example, TorGuard.
-Don’t give up your quest just yet.
+We end this section of our VPN Unlimited review – there simply are better options out there for torrenting, such as TorGuard and others.

 Live chat support

 In any case, you can also visit the Support page on the official site, where you are offered a couple of alternatives.
-For example, you can press the Contact Form button, and the support pop-up comes up in the bottom right corner, which is supposed to be the live chat window, by the way.
-Or, you can send an email, browse the FAQ or the manuals.
+For example, you can browse the FAQ or the manuals.
+They are well-written and cover most of the relevant topics.

-All in all, this is far from excellent and instant customer support that we have seen in the case of some top 10 VPN providers.
-Since using a VPN service is hardly ever without technical and other issues, we believe that it’s a must to have a proper and fast support system.
+All in all, this is not excellent and instant customer support (that we have seen in the case of some top 10 VPN providers) would be better.
+Since using a VPN service is hardly ever without technical and other issues, we believe that it’s a must to have a fast support system.
 So here is the part in our VPN Unlimited review where we conclude it has failed us and will probably fail you too.

 Apps and extensions